-Cllr Paul Wooldridge is leading the initiative for an information notice board on the village green which is being managed by village green warden Bob Evans.
+Cllr Paul Wooldridge led the initiative for an information notice board on the village green which is being managed by village green warden Bob Evans.

 New Village Hall Lease

-Cllr Oliver Isaacs is managing the new the Village Hall lease with the village hall management trustees which was initiated by Cllr Wooldridge to replace the previously defective lease.
-The lease has been signed by all the village hall trustees and is currently awaiting formal witnessing.
+Cllr Oliver Isaacs managed the new the Village Hall lease with the village hall management trustees which was initiated by Cllr Wooldridge to replace the previously defective lease.
+The new 10 year lease became operative wef 1st July 2021.